 Based on these assessments, a collaborative plan will be co-designed to guide the expansion of

 community-based organizations' capabilities in addressing the behavioral health needs of BIPOC and LGBTQ+ children/students in grades K-12 affected by COVID-19.

 The COVID-19 pandemic has brought many challenges to our communities, including disruptions to educational routines and environments, loss of parents or guardians, pandemic-induced anxiety and stress, implementation of mitigation strategies, and stigma of positive test results.
 These challenges have disproportionately affected BIPOC and LGBTQ+ children/students, who have experienced higher behavioral health challenges during the pandemic.

 |Depressive symptoms among Black and Latinx children/students are now 78% higher than they were before the pandemic.||Suicidality is now 123% higher among LGBTQ+ children/students than among North Carolina children/students overall.|

 NC Counts is committed to addressing these disparities and ensuring all children have access to the mental and behavioral health services they need to thrive.
 Through the ReOpening Schools award, NC Counts will work with CBOs across North Carolina to provide wraparound services that address the unique needs of BIPOC and LGBTQ+ children/students impacted by COVID-19.
 Our collaborative plan, through Healthier Together, will expand the capacity of CBOs to provide mental and behavioral health services to those who need them most.

-988 Lifeline provides 24/7, free and confidential crisis resources for you and loved ones.
+988 Lifeline provides 24/7, free and confidential crisis resources for you and your loved ones.

 Anxious?
 Depressed?
-Text 988 for to chat with a trained crisis counselor for free.
+Text 988 to chat with a trained crisis counselor for free.